Redundancy - Questions employees will ask

 Where less than 20 people are to be made redundant within a 90 day period there is no specified consultation period.
 The advice is ‘to begin in good time’.
-In order to follow a fair dismissal procedure we suggest that this consultation period is likely to be about three weeks long.
+In order to follow a fair dismissal procedure we suggest that this consultation period is likely to be about three to four weeks long.

 Where between 20 and 99 employees that made be made redundant within 90 days the consultation period is at least 30 days before the first redundancy takes place.

 When more than 100 people are to be made redundant in a period of 90 days or less, then the consultation period must begin at least 45 days before the first redundancy.
 Failure to meet these obligations could result in a ‘protective award’ for each employee involved.
 This means you would have to pay out compensation if you rushed things.